 We can hold back some short-term fluctuations and provide you with stable payouts.
-Instead of immediately adjusting the bonuses and interest upon the asset share changes, we may choose to keep them unchanged or make a milder adjustment in order to reduce any significant fluctuation in the value of your policy.
+Instead of immediately adjusting the non-guaranteed benefits upon the asset share changes, we may choose to keep them unchanged or make a milder adjustment in order to reduce any significant fluctuation in the value of your policy.